seangloverinc/seangloverinc.github.io/_posts/2015-10-23-tech-and-politics-david-graham.md

 </center>
 <br />

 David and I aren't really close, but I consider him a friend.
 I was really proud of him when he started working in politics and I gave him my support when he ran for office in the 2015 election.
 You're not going to find many people like him in office.
 Not only does he understand and embrace technology, but he's an advocate for free and open source software.
 He knows how to use a Linux command line and he has some experience in programming.
-I hope he continues to champion open technology initiatives at the highest levels of government now that he's an elected official.
+Now that he's an elected official I hope that he continues to champion open technology initiatives at the highest levels of government.
 I encourage fellow Canadian technology enthusiasts to write to David to congratulate him on his victory.. and if you ever get a chance to meet him in person, make sure to bring along some ID and your public key to join his web of trust!

 [You'll find David's public key below](https://pgp.mit.edu/pks/lookup?op=vindex&search=0x851A0EA9D5F45889)